Are you looking for Artificial Intelligence Interview Questions? If yes then start here.

 - Output gate: controls how a value can be used for computation of activation function

-Answer: Convolutional Neural Networks (CNN) is the most widely used and one of the best techniques for image classification.
-With CNN, feature extraction is automatic and learning is more compared to other techniques like SVM, logistic regression, etc… This gives more accuracy and less error in the final output.
+Answer: Convolutional Neural Networks (CNN) is one of the best and most widespread techniques for image classification.
+With CNN, feature extraction is automatic and learning is more compared to other techniques like SVM, logistic regression, etc. This gives more accuracy and less error in the final output.
 With the other algorithms, a lot of time was spent on feature selection (extraction).
 CNN selects both local and global features automatically for image classification.

 Answer: Yes, programs can evolve through machine learning.
-Such algorithms are called genetic algorithms, that can improve by selecting the best possible solution, with a set of constraints.
+Such algorithms are called genetic algorithms, which can improve by selecting the best possible solution, with a set of constraints.
 The program keeps repeating until it reaches a certain limit.
-Genetic algorithms are said to be the programmatic implementation of the ‘survival of the fittest’.
+Genetic algorithms are said to be the programmatic implementation of the survival of the fittest.

-Question: Which programming language is best suited for robotics and why?
+65. Which programming language is ideal for robotics and why?

 Answer: There are many languages but C++ and Python are the most preferred languages.
-Both are used in the Robot Operating system.
-C++ has many features like embedded programming, navigation, image processing, motor control, etc… that cater to robotics.
+Both are ideal for the Robot Operating system.
+C++ has many features like embedded programming, navigation, image processing, motor control, etc., that cater to robotics.
 Python comes with loads of libraries for machine learning and deep learning.
 Other than that, MATLAB is a good language to learn for robotics because it supports embedded programming, rapid prototyping, and image processing tools.